 Now let’s figure out how to boost your monthly recurring revenue.

 - Present additional features.
-There’s no need to combine all your features in one package.
-This is since clients probably won’t use all the features their plan offers at once.
-Separate your features so that customers can add them to their main package on demand.
+There’s no need to combine all your benefits in one package.
+Your clients probably won’t use all the features their plan offers at once.
+Enable your customers to add some of them to their main package on demand.

 - Consider upselling.
-To increase a customer's monthly spending, think about a powerful marketing strategy like upselling.
+To increase a customer’s monthly spending, think about a powerful marketing strategy like upselling.
 Offer a more expensive plan that opens more possibilities for customers or some new features your company releases.
-Besides, survey customers to find out what additional features they would like to have.
-Afterward, add it to the plan for a higher price.
+Apart from that, send customer surveys to find out what additional features your audience would like to have.
+Afterward, add them to your plan for a higher price.

 - Expand customer acquisition channels.
-To bring in new consumers, you need to find the most appropriate platforms.
-You can generate new customers through online and offline mediums.
+You need to find the most appropriate platforms to bring in new consumers.
+You can generate new clients through online and offline mediums.
 To do this, you need to invest in paid search, email marketing, referral programs, offline events, online training and webinars, social media, etc. If you don’t know how to define the most effective channels for your business, run an experiment.
-Select the platforms which have the biggest influence and bring the highest ROI, and use them to run campaigns.
-Then, gauge the performance of each channel to find out the most successful and allocate resources to the most effective platforms.
+Select a few platforms that have the most significant influence and bring the highest ROI, and use them to run campaigns.
+Then, gauge the performance of each channel to find out the most successful one and allocate resources to the most effective platforms.

 - Offer to pay annually.
-If you have only a pay per month option, create annual plans.
+If you have only a pay-per-month option, create annual plans.
 Allow customers to save money by choosing plans billed annually.
-These plans are usually cheaper in price.
+These plans are usually cheaper.
 Clients who prefer to stay with you for 12 months will help you improve customer retention and profit margin.

 - Pitch a free plan.
-Although a free plan can’t help you with boosting monthly revenue, it’s useful for building brand awareness and taking a larger market share.
+Although a free plan can’t help you boost monthly revenue, it’s useful for building brand awareness and taking a larger market share.
 You’ll be able to bring some new customers and promote a paid plan that has no functionality limitations.

-Congrats, now you know the importance of MRR, tips to estimate and improve the metric.
-Consider the tips above to improve your monthly recurring revenue.
+Congrats, now you know the importance of MRR and have some tips to estimate and improve the metric.
+Consider the techniques above to improve your monthly recurring revenue.